spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 ---
 layout: post
-title: Upgrading Your Parent's Junky Old Laptop to a Chromebook
+title: A Runbook for Upgrading Your Parent's Junky Old Laptop to a Chromebook
 status: published
 date:  2020-07-20 06:00:00 -0700
 type: page